 Today it’s coronavirus.

-COVID-19 has shed light on healthcare’s need for digital tools and the importance of a “here and now” timelines.
-Today, there’s widespread panic and confusion about coronavirus, but this isn’t the first crisis, nor will it be the last.
-Relatient customers have been using our patient engagement platform for years to keep their patients and staff safe and informed during hurricanes, tornadoes, floods, blizzards, and more.
-Sometimes it’s a major crisis, sometimes your OBGYN gets caught in a delivery and is running two hours behind.
+COVID-19 has shed light on healthcare’s need for digital tools and the importance of “here and now” timelines.
+While there’s been plenty of widespread panic and confusion about coronavirus, this isn’t the first crisis, nor will it be the last.
+Patient messaging will only grow in importance as healthcare delivery becomes more dispersed and medical providers need strong strategies to keep their patients and staff safe and informed along the way.
+Sometimes it’s a major crisis that patients needed helped through and sometimes your doctor gets caught in surgery and is running two hours behind.
 Whatever the situation may be, we want you to have the confidence of knowing you’re equipped with the tools to calmly and efficiently direct patients and distribute accurate, relevant information without tying up precious resources.

 You should have a partner.

 If you’re a current Relatient customer with questions or looking for assistance to use any of the solutions mentioned above to inform and guide your patients, we want to help.
 You can contact support or start with our self-service guide.